mkayala/gpssync/README.txt

 $ mv jgpx-read-only/src/net/divbyzero src/main/java/net
 $ rm -rf src/main/net/divbyzero/gpx/tests
 $ rm -rf jgpx-read-only

+Then you should be able to compile with

+$ mvn assembly:single

+And run with

+$ java -cp target/gpssync-0.1-jar-with-dependencies.jar \
+  -Dgpssync.basedir=[your base dir] net.ruthandtodd.gpssync.runner.Runner [command] [args]

 ## Binary dependencies
 You need a couple of external executables to talk to Garmin devices.